MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - You can email the app owner.

-- After you've granted yourself ownership, you can launch the maker portal to view the version number.<!--Edit okay? -->
+- After you've granted yourself ownership, you can launch the maker portal to view the version number.

 ![App Details](media/pb16.png "App Details")